deric/puppet-mesos/README.md

 #### listen address

+By default Mesos will bind to `0.0.0.0`.
 If you want to change the IP address Mesos is binding to, you can either provide a Puppet Fact:

 ```puppet
 class{'mesos::master':